DanielLi03/DSC180a/README.md

 ## Files Overview

 ## How to Install and Setup
+To run this project, we need to install both Python and Anaconda onto our device, so please make sure you have that installed.
+Once you have those two installed, you can proceed to the next step.

 First we need to clone the respository.
 So open up a terminal, navigate to the desired folder and clone the respository as follows:

 ```